Quantco/glum/docs/tutorials/getting_started/getting_started.md

 ## GLM with cross validation

-Now, we fit using cross validation with. `GeneralizedLinearRegressorCV`.
+Now, we fit using cross validation with `GeneralizedLinearRegressorCV`.
 Some important parameters:

 - **alphas**: for `GeneralizedLinearRegressorCV()`, the best `alpha` will be found by searching along the regularization path.
 The regularization path is determined as follows: